lonnystrunk/573-HXLB/README.md

 # 573-HXLB

-To run the code on Patas, type condor_submit D2.cmd
+To run the code on Patas, type into bash 'condor_submit D2.cmd'